krdashev/krdashev/README.md

 ## Founder and CEO of FusionX 💡

 In addition to my programming and ethical hacking work, I'm also the founder and CEO of FusionX, a startup that aims to create innovative solutions to problems.
-Our current projects include developing a Homemade Replica of the LiquidPiston X Mini.
+Our current projects include developing a Open source operating system, Aeteria.

 At FusionX, we believe that technology is the key to a brighter future, and we're committed to doing our part to make that a reality.
 We're always looking for talented individuals to join our team, so if you're passionate about creating a better future, please don't hesitate to reach out!